 The “secret” to losing weight is simply to consume fewer calories than you burn daily.
 It looks simple – In reality however, there’s more to losing weight than just calorie counting.
 Protein sources, food choices and cooking methods also need to be taken into account.
 That’s why it can be extremely difficult for a beginner to win the war against the scale.

-If you are tired of weighing yourself constantly and always looking at the same number in the scale, this article is just for you.
+If you are tired of meal replacement diets and weighing yourself constantly and always looking at the same number in the scale, this article may be just the thing for you.
 Here’s a list of the 8 best weight loss nutrition tips that will help you achieve your ideal weight.
 These points are small changes that can generate massive results.

-2) Don’t skip meals.
 If you think skipping meals will do any good to your weight loss goal, think again.
+One of the main reason low calorie diets are only short term is because you cannot live and function properly on under 1200 calories a day over prolonged periods of time.
 The human body has very intelligent adaptive mechanisms in order to preserve itself and survive.
 Whenever you skip a meal, you’re basically saying to your body: “Don’t spend too many calories”.

 Your body understands this and will reduce its metabolism to defend against the reduced calorie intake.
 This means you will be burning fewer calories than you’d normally spend.
 The bottom line here is that skipping meals has the opposite effect on weight loss that you intend it.